SplaatSites/sturdy-waffle/README.md

-# sturdy-waffle
+# Mickey's Speedway USA
-A decomp of Mickey's Speedway USA
+This is a decomp of Mickey's Speedway USA.
+It is used as a base for msusacoop